ibm-cloud-docs/containers/cs_cluster.md

 For {{site.data.keyword.Bluemix_notm}} Dedicated users, instead of using this task, you must [open a support ticket](/docs/support/index.html#contacting-support) to create the subnet, and then use the [`bx cs cluster-subnet-add`](cs_cli_reference.html#cs_cluster_subnet_add) command to add the subnet to the cluster.

-Before you begin, make sure that you can access the {{site.data.keyword.BluSoftlayer_notm}} portfolio through the {{site.data.keyword.Bluemix_notm}} GUI.
+Before you begin, make sure that you can access the IBM Bluemix Infrastructure (SoftLayer) portfolio through the {{site.data.keyword.Bluemix_notm}} GUI.
 To access the portfolio, you must set up or use an existing {{site.data.keyword.Bluemix_notm}} Pay-As-You-Go account.

 1. From the catalog, in the **Infrastructure** section, select **Network**.
 2. Select **Subnet/IPs** and click **Create**.
 3. From the **Select the type of subnet to add to this account** drop-down menu, select **Portable Public**.
 4. Select the number of IP addresses that you want to add from your portable subnet.

-    **Note:** When you add portable public IP addresses for your subnet, 3 IP addresses are used to establish cluster-internal networking, so that you cannot use them for your Ingress controller or to create a load balancer service.
-For example, if you request 8 portable public IP addresses, you can use 5 of them to expose your apps to the public.
+    **Note:** When you add portable public IP addresses for your subnet, three IP addresses are used to establish cluster-internal networking, so that you cannot use them for your Ingress controller or to create a load balancer service.
+For example, if you request eight portable public IP addresses, you can use five of them to expose your apps to the public.

 5. Select the public VLAN where you want to route the portable public IP addresses to.
 You must select the public VLAN that an existing worker node is connected to.
 Review the public VLAN for a worker node.